ganbuan/CyberNotebook/README.md

 + Content-Encoding - what method has been used to compress the data for smaller data transmission

 ### HTTP Response: Status Line & Status Codes
-The first line in every HTTP response is the <i>Status Line</i>.
+The first line in every HTTP response is the *Status Line*.
 This includes three parts:
 + HTTP version - details which version of HTTP is used
 + Status Code - three-digit number showing the outcome of the request
 + Reason Phrase - short message explaining the status code in human-readable terms